 He was a true entrepreneur

 He did not just fill a need in the market.
 He created a need, a market.
-As Nick Schulz of the American Enterprise Institute wrote in the Wall Street Journal
+As Nick Schulz of the American Enterprise Institute wrote in the Wall Street Journal,

 “Lots of ninnies can give customers products they want.
 Jobs gave people products they didn't know they wanted, and then made those products indispensable to their lives.
 I didn't know I needed the ability to read The Wall Street Journal and The Corner on a handsome handheld device at my breakfast table, on the Metro, on the Acela, or in any Starbucks I entered.
 But Steve Jobs did.
 I didn't know I wanted to mix and match my music collection on a computer and take it with me wherever I went, but Steve Jobs did.
 I didn't know I wanted a portable multimedia platform that would permit me and my kids to hurl angry birds out of a slingshot at thieving pigs.
 But Steve Jobs did.”